 The clearest advantage is faster invoice processing times.
 Manual processing can leave an invoice sitting in a queue for days or even weeks.
 Automation reduces this lifecycle to hours or minutes.
 This acceleration allows your business to consistently capture early payment discounts and improves relationships with suppliers who are paid on time, every time.

 Automation also delivers a substantial increase in data accuracy.
+In SAP, manual MIRO entry typically limits throughput to 20-30 invoices per hour per clerk, and each keystroke is an error opportunity.
+SAP's built-in duplicate invoice check (F5117) catches duplicates at posting time, but automated capture can flag them earlier in the workflow before they consume reviewer time.
 Manual data entry is inherently prone to human error, leading to incorrect payments and time-consuming reconciliation efforts.
 The consequences are significant: a CFO.com survey found that payments automation saves finance teams nearly 500 hours per year, with much of that time previously spent on manual data entry and error correction.
 With automated data capture systems in SAP, you ensure that the data extracted from an invoice is the same data that enters your system, minimizing the need for costly corrections.

 These efficiencies translate to lower operational costs.
 By implementing ERP invoice automation, you reduce the hours your finance team spends on repetitive, low-value data entry.
 This allows you to reallocate skilled team members to more strategic activities like financial analysis, budget forecasting, and process improvement, maximizing the value they bring to the business.

 Achieving these benefits is more straightforward than many managers believe.
-With the right approach, you can integrate a powerful invoice scanning solution into your existing SAP environment quickly and with minimal disruption.
+With the right approach, you can integrate an invoice scanning solution into your existing SAP environment quickly and with minimal disruption.

 A Step-by-Step Guide to Implementing Third-Party Invoice Scanning in SAP